tharumbun/astrowind/src/content/post/11ty-review.md

 | Learning curve | Steep | Gentle |
 | Best for | Sites that need to be highly flexible or sites that need to be built quickly | Sites that need to be fast and efficient |

-Ultimately, the best tool for you will depend on your specific needs.
+Ultimately, the best static site generator for you will depend on your specific needs.
 If you need a flexible tool that can be used to build a variety of static websites, then 11ty is a good choice.
 If you need a tool that is easy to learn and can be used to build fast and efficient static websites, then Astro is a good choice.

 Good to know: